-Analysis time can vary from several minutes for samples containing only a few constituents, to more than an hour for more complex samples.
+Analysis time can vary from several minutes for samples that contain only a few constituents, to more than an hour for more complex samples.
 Preliminary sample preparation may substantially increase the analysis time.
 Instrumentation for gas chromatography ranges in price from inexpensive (a few thousand dollars) to expensive (>\$50,000).
-The more expensive models are equipped for capillary columns, include a variety of injection options and more sophisticated detectors, such as a mass spectrometer.
+The more expensive models are designed for capillary columns, include a variety of injection options, and use more sophisticated detectors, such as a mass spectrometer, or include multiple detectors.
 Packed columns typically cost <\$200, and the cost of a capillary column is typically \$300-\$1000.